mattroid/wlabs-application/README.md

 to have access to the meta data objects being indexed.
 Pulling down meta data from the list of products and indexing it.

-This list is guaranteed to be update to date because of our cache sync mechanism
+This list is guaranteed to be update to date because of our cache sync mechanism.
+Which is simply polling the api every 5 minutes for new data.

-The API is protected from rate limiting because of the request queuing service
+The API is protected from rate limiting because of the request queuing service.
+Taking this into account we're making just one request with all the id's and caching the values for 5 minutes before requesting fresh data again.

 ##### The UI